TERC/puppet-databucket/README.markdown

 # TERC Puppet Databucket Library #

-Adds the databucket type and associated functions.
+Initially an intellectual exercise to try to bring myself back up to speed on puppet internals(having last messed with them in 2.7), this module adds the databucket type and associated functions.

 ## Types ##